Quantum Groups and Quantum Cohomology: Operators of classical multiplication

 generated by the characteristic classes of $\{\cV_i,\cW_i\}$ the \emph{algebra of classical multiplication}.
 Recall we assume that $\theta>0$, otherwise a certain completion of the Yangian is required.

-As already discussed, the algebra of classical multiplication is expected to surject onto all operators of cup product in each factor of \eqref{HomNak}.
+As already discussed, the algebra of classical multiplication is expected\footnote{This has now been established in \cite{mn}.} to surject onto all operators of cup product in each factor of \eqref{HomNak}.
 The following weaker statement will be sufficient for our purposes.
 Recall that $\ft$ denotes the Lie algebra of a maximal torus in $\bG$.

 \begin{Proposition} After tensoring with $\Q(\ft)$, the algebra of classical multiplication surjects onto all operators of cup products in each factor of \eqref{HomNak}. \end{Proposition}

 \begin{proof} There is a $\C^\times$ action on $\Nak$ that scales all quiver data by the same scalar.
 After tensoring with $\Q(\ft)$, we may replace the cohomology of $\Nak$ by the cohomology of $\Nak^{\C^\times}$.
 The structure sheaf of the